scds/intro-git/lessons/lesson1.md

 Open up your shell terminal window (or Git Bash if you're on Windows).
 This is where we'll be interacting with Git.

-Before we start using Git, we need to set up some config options.
+Before we start using Git, we need to set up some configuration options.
 If you're on Windows, it's possible that most of the settings are already set up, but it's always good to double check.

 ### Git Config - Viewing Current Config

-To view our current Git configuration, use the following command:
+To view our current Git config, use the following command:

 ```bash
 git config --list